Nate Oats: Alabama

 On March 27, 2019, athletic director Greg Byrne named Oats the head coach of the Alabama Crimson Tide.
-His tenure as of 2021 has been viewed as relatively successful, having earned a selection into March Madness two consecutive years.
+His tenure as of 2021 was viewed as relatively successful, having qualified for the NCAA Tournament in two straight seasons.
 This success led to Oats signing a 3-year contract extension in February 2021 to remain at Alabama through the 2027 season.
 This extension also raised Oats' annual compensation to $3.225 million.

-At the conclusion of the 2020-2021 regular season, and in his second season as head coach, Oats won the SEC Coach of the Year award.
+At the conclusion of the 2020–21 regular season, and in his second season as head coach, Oats won the SEC Coach of the Year award.
 The Tide won the SEC regular-season and tournament titles and made the NCAA tournament for the first time since 2018.
 They lost the Sweet Sixteen game in overtime to UCLA, 88–78.

+Oats led Alabama to the NCAA tournament for four straight seasons, and in 2022–23, the Tide tallied a school-record 31 wins and were (for the first time ever) the top overall seed in the NCAA tournament as both SEC regular season and tournament champions.
+The month prior to the tournament, Tide star forward Brandon Miller was implicated in as a connection in the shooting death of Jamea Harris just off the Tuscaloosa Strip where it was alleged that Miller handed the gun to former teammate Darius Miles.
+When asked about it, Oats described Miller as being in the "Wrong spot at the wrong time", which drew debate; Miller ultimately was not charged.
+The Tide would lose to San Diego State in the Sweet 16.
+Alabama entered the 2024 NCAA tournament as a 4 seed.
+On March 30, 2024, Oats led the Crimson Tide to a victory of 89-82 over the Clemson Tigers and secured Alabama's first Final Four appearance in the program’s history.

+Oats has the most official NCAA tournament wins in school history, with 11 as of the 2025 tournament.

 Personal life

 Oats and his wife Crystal have three daughters, Lexie, Jocie and Brielle.
 In November 2015, Oats announced on his Facebook page that his wife had an aggressive form of lymphoma and would be undergoing chemotherapy.
 With his wife's encouragement, he confirmed that he would not be renouncing his coaching duties.
 Oats is a Christian.